Barbog/deja-website/pages/survival-guide.the-beginner's-guide.what-is-provided.en.md

 typora-root-url: ../static
 ---

-A location to gather.
+- A location to gather.

-​Outhouses.
+- Outhouses.

-​Some power.
+- Some power.

-​A well from where water can be used for dish washing and boiling.
+- A well from where water can be used for dish washing and boiling.

-​A communal kitchen and option to buy into a meal plan  (read more on this)

-​One sound system.
+- One sound system.

-​Natural resources, such as wood, clay, hemp fiber, that you can help gather.
+- Natural resources, such as wood, clay, hemp fiber, that you can help gather.

+  ​

+  ​			*Bring what you need, take care.*

+  ​			*You are responsible for You.*

+  ​